diyahir/ETH-TOKYO-2023-Rate-Limits/README.md

 ## Integration

-There are three easy points of integration that you must do to have your protocol circuitBreaker properly set up.
+There are easy points of integration that you must do to have your protocol circuitBreaker properly set up.

-1. Onboard Token Logic
-2. Deposit Token integration
-3. Withdraw Token integration
-4. Set the Contract as a protected contract on your CircuitBreaker
+1. Register token if needed
+2. Add contracts to circuit breaker
+3. use 'ProtectedContract's internal functions to move funds out of the protocol (not needed for moving assets within your protocol's contracts)

 #### Example CircuitBreaker Integration